someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 # Kubernetes Support

+Kubernetes is the de-facto standard to orchestrate containerized applications.
+It is the go-to solution, no matter where your infrastructure is running on.
+Resoto can already collect resources in AWS, GCP, and DigitalOcean - all of them support Kubernetes.
 I'm happy to announce that Resoto now has support for Kubernetes resources!

 ![Kubernetes](./img/banner.png)